-KEVIN J. TODESCHI is the Executive Director and CEO of Edgar Cavce's A.R.E. and Atlantic University.
-As both student and teacher of the Edgar Cayce material for more 'than thirty years, he has lectured on five continents to thousands of individuals.
-A prolific writer, he is the author of hundreds of articles and more than twenty books, including Edgar Cayce on the Akashic Records; Dreams, Images and Symbols; and several novels, including The Reincannation of Clara and The Rest of the Noah Story.
-More information about the Cayce work is available at EdgarCayce.org and AtlanticUnivedu.
+KEVIN J. Todeschi is the Executive Director and CEO of Edgar Cavce's A.R.E. and Atlantic University.
+As'Eoth~ student and teacher of the Edgar Cayce material for more IharTthirty yearsThe has lectured on five continents to thousands of individuals.
+A prolific writer, he is the author of hundreds of articles and more than twenty books, including Edgar Cayce on the Akashic Records-, Dreams, Images and Symbols; and several novels, including The Reincarnation of Clara and The Rest of the Noah Story.
+More information about the Cayce work is available at EdgarCayce.org and AtlanticUniv.edu.

-▲ BUCKMINSTER FULLER MADE THIS SEEMINGLY STRAIGHTforward unassuming statement often to remind himself and his audiences where we are and what we are doing.
+A Buckminster Fuller made this seemingly straight- forward unassuming statement often to remind himself and his audiences where we are and what we are doing.
 We are passengers, guests on a beautifully designed, sustainable Spaceship we call Earth.
 If we fulfill our function as "local information gatherers and problem solvers in support of an eternally regenerative Universe," we might also consider ourselves to be crewmembers on board Spaceship Earth.

-However, we must also recall another seemingly straightforward unassuming statement Bucky also shared with his audiences when he would remind them, "The most important thing about me is that I am an average man."
+However, we must also recall another seemingly straightforward unassuming statement Bucky also shared with his audiences when he would remind them, 'The most important thing about me is that I am an average man."